 Creates a scholarship program for students to pay for exams that translate into college credit, and sets aside $200,000 over two years for the scholarships.

-Establishes a Student Career and College Investment Program Fund to fund accounts for second graders who complete a financial literacy program, beginning with a $250 transfer to each student.
-The bill sets aside $5 million over two years for the fund.
+Establishes a Student Career and College Investment Program Fund to fund accounts for students who complete a financial literacy program in second grade or later, beginning with a $250 transfer to each student.
+As introduced, the bill set aside $5 million over two years for the fund.
+The House amended the bill, removing that $5 million and instead adding $100 to a fee for mutual funds.

 Allows a retired faculty member of the community college system to begin part-time employment a college prior to 28 days after retirement without affecting his or her retirement allowance.